 PrEP - Pre-Exposure Prophylaxis

-Clients at high risk of acquiring HIV with a history of inconsistent condom use, PrEP is a highly effective biomedical prevention option that if taken consistently will prevent an HIV infection.
-Clients who are at highest risk of new HIV infection need to be able to initiate PrEP immediately.
+For key populations vulnerable to acquiring HIV with a history of condomless use, PrEP is a highly effective biomedical prevention option that if taken consistently will prevent HIV transmission.
+People who engage in high-risk behaviors of new HIV transmission should be able to initiate PrEP.

-PROCEED’s PrEP program has clients who are often at highest risk of acquiring HIV.
+PROCEED’s PrEP program has clients who are often most vulnerable of acquiring HIV.
 PrEP access is integral to harm reduction and client empowerment; clients can engage in preventative healthcare and often initiating PrEP will empower people remain engaged in care.

-A typical PrEP initiation takes 1-2 weeks from the screening visit with our PrEP counselor to the medication initiation visit.
+A typical PrEP initiation takes 1-2 weeks from the screening visit with our PrEP counselor to the treatment initiation visit.
 PrEP will provide a highly effective protective factor against HIV.

 Clients who have a documented negative HIV Rapid test in our office, and who meet at least one of the following criteria are eligible for PrEP initiation:

-- Are at high risk of exposure to HIV during the period from the PrEP screening visit.
+- Have engaged in hish-risk behaviros of exposure to HIV during the period from the PrEP screening visit.

 - Have a documented positive STI or symptoms at current or last visit.

-- Are partnered with HIV positive individuals with detectable or unknown HIV viral loads, or history of inconsistent engagement in care or adherence to ARV medications
+- Are partnered with a person who lives with HIV either detectable or unknown HIV viral loads, or history of inconsistent engagement in care or adherence to ARV medications

-- Clients will be seen for Our PrEP counselor who will determine clinical eligibility for PrEP and assess with the patient the option of initiation.
-Client will then be given a pill pack with 7days of Prep, condoms, lubricant and all the correct education about PrEP.
+- Clients will be seen by our PrEP counselor who will determine clinical eligibility for PrEP and assess with the patient the option of initiation.
+Client will then be given a 7 day pill organzier, condoms, lubricant and all the correct education about PrEP and HIV/STI prevention.

 - If client is clinically eligible for and interested in start PrEP, our PrEP counselor will order the required PrEP initiation appointment to do all the lab work and medical screening with Mary Eliza Mahoney Health Center in Newark.

-- Clients with medical insurance will be loaded with two doses of Descovy for PrEP in the Dr’s office from their prescription.
+- Clients with or without medical insurance will be loaded with three refills of Descovy or Truvada for PrEP in the Dr’s office from their prescription.
 If client is uninsured, the client will meet with Mary Eliza Mahoney health Center staff for medical services access support and our PrEP counselor will oversee getting PrEP through Gilead Advancing Access Program.
 Uninsured clients will need to meet with our PrEP counselor prior to receive first prescription to complete Gilead AA application and apply for medical insurance, if eligible.

 - Clients will be counseled on safer sex practices and on the importance of medication adherence.
 They will complete an adherence plan that will be included in the clients’ EMR and will be reassessed every 3 months.